Bourkekev/ms4-power-fitness-gym/README.md

  - Allow staff to unpublish a product rather than just deleting it.
 It is already possible to do this on the news posts.
  - When a user is reviewing, allow them to rate product by a number of stars, and average all the stars on a product for overall rating.
  - Add a wysiwyg editor (like summernote) for news posts and product descriptions.
+ - Allow staff to edit the date of news posts.
  - Send users who start a topic notifications of a reply.
  - Allow users edit or delete a topic they created.
 Currently only the admin can manage that.
  - Make it so only users with an active membership can post messages on the community board.